How to Write Meeting Minutes in 2024 | Slite

 You’ll be able to refer to the agenda items already marked down in your draft and even check meeting minutes from the past.

 Meeting recap minutes are also handy documents that can be glanced at before a meeting ends, just to make sure everything has been covered.
+Reviewing past meeting minutes can help ensure that nothing important gets left out of the discussion.

 6. Increase accountability